sprillo/Intuitive_Theories_of_Mind-Reproducibility/README.md

 The pinned requirements are also available.

 The notebook takes a few minutes to run end-to-end.
+Make sure to run the notebook with the new python kernel (in jupyter, go to Kernel -> Change Kernel -> Python (intuitive_tom_reproducibility)).

 To convert the notebook to slides and view the presentation in your browser: